NathanGibbs3/iplog/README.md

 # iplog
-The continuation of Ryan McCabe's iplog project.
+The continuation of @ryan-mccabe iplog project.
 A TCP/IP traffic logger. for linux systems.